enkidevs/curriculum/python/python-core/python-threading/threading-with-join-2.md

 Why are you ignoring me
 ```

-Now let's do the same thing, but instead of only starting it, we will also join it with the main thread.
+Now let's do the same thing, but instead of only starting it, we'll also join it with the main thread.

 ```python
 import time, threading